mbrandonw/mbrandonw.github.io/_posts/2017-06-22-type-safe-html-in-swift.md

 ---
 layout: post
 title:  "Type-Safe HTML in Swift"
-categories: swift html typesafety
+categories: swift html dsl
 author: Brandon Williams
 ---

-As server-side Swift becomes more popular and widely adopted, it will be important to re-examine some of the past “best-practices” of web frameworks to see how Swift’s type system can improve them.
+As server-side Swift becomes more popular and widely adopted, it will be important to re-examine some of the past “best-practices” of web frameworks to see how Swift’s type system can improve upon them.
 One important job of a web server is to produce the HTML that will be served up to the browser.
 We claim that by using types and pure functions, we can enhance this part of the web request lifecycle.

 ## Template Languages

 A popular method for generating HTML is using so-called “templating languages”, for example [Mustache](http://mustache.github.io) and  [Handlebars](http://handlebarsjs.com).
 There is even one written in Swift for use with the [Vapor](https://github.com/vapor/) web framework called [Leaf](https://github.com/vapor/leaf).
-These libraries ingest plain text that you provide, and interpolate values into it using a token.
+These libraries ingest plain text that you provide and interpolate values into it using tokens.
 For example, here is a Mustache (and Handlebar) template:

 ```html
 {% raw %}